Link to Active Directory for Non-AD Member Servers

 After enabling an environment for Active Directory authentication, any user navigating to the AIMMS PRO portal will be logged in automatically (without seeing the login screen) with his/her Active Directory account.
 As a result of a successful authentication, the PRO server will create a corresponding user within the Active Directory enabled environment.
 In order to log in as a different user or on a different environment, the user should log out.
 When that happens (manually logout), the user will be returned to the AIMMS PRO login screen.

 Single Environment for Each Domain

 Because of the way the single sign-on procedure works, you should only have a single environment linked to any particular Active Directory domain.
 If you try to link another environment to an Active Directory domain which already has an environment linked to it, you will see a corresponding error message and your changes will not be saved.

-When you add groups to an Active Directory enabled environment of which the name matches the name of a security group within the Active Directory domain,
+When you add groups to an Active Directory enabled environment of which the name or description matches the name of a security group within the Active Directory domain,

 logged on users will be dynamically added to the user groups within the environment that correspond to security groups of which they are a member.
 When the group membership changes upon a next logon, the group membership within the AIMMS PRO environment will change accordingly.
 Group membership of the admin group of the environment or groups within other environments will not be affected by this dynamic group membership modification mechanism.

 When the PRO server is not a member server of your AD domain, it will not be able to retrieve the names of the security groups of which AD users are a member, because such servers do not have, or need to have, a direct connection to your Active Directory infrastructure.
 In such a case, the server will have access to the Security Identifier (SID) of any group of which the logged-on user is a member.
 In such a case, you should enter the group SID of any AD security group you want to link to the PRO environment in the description field of the corresponding PRO group.
 This will allow the PRO server to also match PRO and AD groups on the basis of SIDs.